📝 Anyone who sells food · ⏱️ 3 min read

 Difference: €2.50 per order

-Online ice cream requires special packaging.
-These costs add up:
+Online ice cream requires specialized packaging.
+These expenses add up quickly:

 • Insulated containers: €0.25-0.45 per unit